shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 # ( 17 ) Act 2 Chapter 2

-Summary: Astalir struggles to break free of the superglue, eventually giving up and promising to share some intel with Reesu for his freedom.
-Reesu decides to leave Sui behind for his own safety.
-The party boards the boat, heading to the lizard folk kingdom.
-They run into a merchant ship taken over by pirates, and free them after stealing some goods.

-Sui wakes up, finding the note from the party that he was left behind.
-Jaded, he sets out to return to the kobold cave, meeting a mysterious deer-headed fighter on the way, for who Leona sacrifices her great axe to save.
-When Sui and Leona return to the kobold cave, they find that the kobold king had been slain by a horde of arrows.
-With the kobolds worshipping him over his new dragon wings, he takes charge of the kobold cave.

-===

-2023-11-02: This chapter under construction.
-Please wait for the official completion announcement.
-In the meantime, if you don’t mind spoilers, you can skip ahead to Act 2 Chapter 3.

-===

 *SPPPLUUURT*

 Waking up with a burning throat and a putrid taste in his mouth, Astalir spat out the remaining puke mucus in his mouth.
 His right front hoof was now wet, but at least his stomache was feeling better, although emptier.